icinganalysis/icinganalysis.github.io/content/basics/intermediate_using_app_c.md

 Ice shapes from analysis may create an illusion of precision.
 The values may be reported to many digits, but they do not always match test data well.

-A detailed discussion of verifying ice shapes is an expert level topic.
+A detailed discussion of verifying ice shapes is an advanced level topic.
 Here, we will summarize the AC 20-73A discussion on the topic.

 >R.5.4 Drop Impingement and Ice Accretion Computer Codes and Other Analytical Methods.